adamblackburn/reanimator/reanimating/animatingyourapp.md

 ## Upload the files

 Reanimator is now set up.
 You should be able to open your application and use it normally.
 When the page is closed, the replay will be uploaded to the replay viewer and you should be able to go to http://replay-viewer.appspot.com/app/XXXXXXX to view the replays.

+## Recording

+You should now be able to go to your site and record a replay.
+Please note that URLs such as `http://example.com` don't work - you must use `http://example.com/index.html` for replay-viewer to work correctly.